 But Todoist is a semi-paid platform.
 That is, it offers both free and paid plans—

 - Free — $0 per month — Limited features and up to 5 active task management boards.
+Limited to 5 active projects and lacks automated task reminders (a major drawback for forgetful remote workers).

 - Pro Plan — $4 per month — Access to advanced features and basic customization capabilities for individual use.